Price-to-Book in Sweden: The Best Sharpe Ratio of 18 Exchanges

 • Novy-Marx, R. (2013).
 "The Other Side of Value: The Gross Profitability Premium."
 Journal of Financial Economics, 108(1), 1–28.

 Data: Ceta Research (FMP financial data warehouse), 2000–2025.
 Universe: Stockholm Stock Exchange (STO).
 Returns in SEK.
+Benchmark: OMX Stockholm 30.
 Full methodology: METHODOLOGY.md.
-Past performance doesn't guarantee future results.
+Past performance does not guarantee future results.